Convert Field Operator

 Overview

-Before looking more closely at this operator, here's an overview of these 3 data types:
+Before understanding the operator in detail, here's an overview of these three data types:

 -